 No. The American Academy of Pediatrics recommends that children eligible for the COVID-19 vaccine get vaccinated as soon as they are able.
 Clinical trials show that this vaccine is safe and effective for children.

 No. The Pfizer-BioNTech and Moderna COVID-19 vaccines are messenger RNA (mRNA) vaccines.
 These vaccines give your child’s cells instructions for how to make a harmless protein that is unique to the virus, which then teaches their body how to fight the virus that causes COVID-19 if they are exposed in the future.
 COVID-19 vaccines do not contain the virus, so they can’t give your child COVID-19.

 No. The Pfizer-BioNTech and Moderna COVID-19 vaccines are messenger RNA (mRNA) vaccines.
 The messenger RNA contained in the COVID-19 vaccine cannot integrate into your child’s DNA or their human genes and is broken down very quickly once it's exposed in the body.
 The COVID-19 vaccines cannot change your child’s DNA.

 Yes, if a patient is eligible, both flu and COVID-19 vaccines can be administered at the same visit.
 In addition to flu vaccine, the COVID-19 vaccine can be given at the same time as other vaccines as well.

-All people ages 5 years and older should receive one booster dose of an age-appropriate recommended COVID-19 vaccine.
+All people ages 5 years and older should receive a booster dose of an age-appropriate recommended COVID-19 vaccine.

-- For those ages 5-11 years, this booster dose should be administered at least 5 months after the final dose in the primary vaccination series.
+This booster dose should be administered at least two months after the last dose your child received (their last booster or after the final dose in your primary vaccination series).